Stellacore/peridetic/README.md

 	1.25   1.01   1.00   0.40   0.18  : Reference evaluation - sqrt(abs()):
 	3.10   2.51   2.48   1.00   0.45  : Cartesian from Geodetic - xyzForLpa():
 	6.85   5.54   5.48   2.21   1.00  : Geodetic from Cartesian - lpaForXyz():

+Note the timing values fluctuate by a percent or so from run to run, but provide a general idea of what to expect (at least this class of processor).

+For this test, the xyzForLpa() computation is about two and a half times more expensive than simple multiplication of all three coordinate values.

+Computation of geodetic "Lon,Lat,Alt" values from Cartesian "X,Y,Z" coordinates is approximately five and half times more expensive than simple multiplication of all three coordinate values.

+Note that these results apply to point locations within the optimum design domain (locations within approximately +/-100[km] of Earth surface).
+For points outside this range (e.g. geosynchronous orbits, etc), computations require slightly (but only slightly) more time (potentially 50% or sometimes 100% longer for the lpaForXyz() conversion).